venantivs/telescopia/README.md

 npm start
 ```

-**Disclaimer**: To run the API in production mode, it was used the PM2 package.
+**Disclaimer**: To run the API in production mode, you can use the PM2 package.

 #### Frontend Application
 The frontend application is made out of pure HTML5, CSS and JavaScript libraries, therefore, you won't need nothing but a Code Editor and a Browser to develop it.